ivanbetancxurt/homemade-linear-regressor/README.md

 #### Loss Function

 There are several loss functions one may choose to optimize when fitting their model.
-Here we choose the **mean squared error.** To breifly explain this loss function, suppose we have some 2-dimensional data i.e. a set of $(x, y)$ coordinates, and any line through that data.
+Here we choose **mean squared error.** To breifly explain this loss function, suppose we have some 2-dimensional data i.e. a set of $(x, y)$ coordinates, and any line through that data.
 For each data point, this function will take the difference between the point's $y$ value and the value of the line at the point's $x$ value.
 Squaring this difference gives us the *squared error* for that point.
 The mean of all the squared errors is the calculated loss.

 #### Minimizing Loss

-Since we are only concerned with the univariate case at the moment, we can define our loss function like this:
+In the univariate case, we can define our loss function like this:

 $$
 \huge L(m, b) = \frac{1}{2n} \sum_{i=1}^{n} (y_i - (mx_i + b))^2
 $$

-where $n$ is the number data points, $y_i$ is the $y$ value of the $i$ th data point, and $m, b$ are the slope and intercept terms in the classic definition of a line ($y = mx + b$) respectively.
+where $n$ is the number data points, $y_i$ is the $y$ value of the $i$ th data point (the "true" value), and $m, b$ are the slope and intercept terms in the classic definition of a line ($y = mx + b$) respectively.

 *Note: The added factor of* $\frac{1}{2}$ *is there simply to make differentiation down the line neater.
 Though it may change what the actual calculated loss is at a given point, it does* not *change where minimum of the function lays, which is what we are interested in.*